 The festival - a joint effort by the European Broadcasting Union (EBU), Eurosonic Nooderslag and the European Boarder Breakers Awards (EBBA) - is dedicated to promoting up-and-coming bands across the continent.
 Past festivals have included appearances by the likes of Franz Ferdinand, Kaizers Orchestra, Phoenix, Mando Diao, First Aid Kit and Selah Sue.

-EBU Member broadcasters join forces to produce and record these performances, which are then relayed via our Euroradio network to a pan-European audience.
+EBU Member broadcasters join forces to produce and record the performances of roughly 200 European bands, which are then relayed via our Euroradio network to a pan-European audience.
 A special media compound at the festival facilitates transmissions, interviews, session recordings, reports and the collection of audio-visual material.

 EBU Music will broadcast all acts and all concerts taking place at the Eurosonic Festival.
 Please get in touch for live transmissions.